Bio

 Image courtesy of Brenton Edwards

-Dr Alice Gorman is an internationally recognised leader in the field of space archaeology and author of the award-winning book Dr Space Junk vs the Universe: Archaeology and the Future.
+Alice Gorman is an internationally recognised leader in the field of space archaeology and author of the award-winning book Dr Space Junk vs the Universe: Archaeology and the Future (MIT Press, 2019).
 Her research focuses on the archaeology and heritage of space exploration, including space junk, planetary landing sites, off-earth mining, and space habitats.
-In 2022, she co-directed an archaeological survey on the International Space Station, which was the first archaeological fieldwork ever to take place outside Earth.
-She is an Associate Professor at Flinders University in Adelaide and a heritage consultant with over 30 years’ experience working with Indigenous communities in Australia.
-Gorman is also a Vice-Chair of the Global Expert Group on Sustainable Lunar Activities, and a Fellow of the Outer Space Institute.
-Asteroid 551014 Gorman was named after her in recognition of her work in space archaeology.
+She is an Associate Professor at Flinders University and a heritage consultant with over 30 years’ experience working with Indigenous communities in Australia.
+Gorman is also a Vice-Chair of the Global Expert Group on Sustainable Lunar Activities, a Senior Fellow of the American Institute of Aeronautics and Astronautics, and an expert member of the ICOMOS International Scientific Committee for Aerospace Heritage.
+In 2024, she was named as one of the Explorer’s Club 50: ‘50 people changing the world that the world needs to know about’.
+She is a regular contributor to national and international space policy, particularly focusing on issues of equity, social justice and rights of nature.
+She was part of a collective that drafted the first Declaration of the Rights of the Moon in 2021.
+She also contributed to the Vancouver Recommendations on Space Mining.
+Asteroid 551014 Gorman is named after her in recognition of her work in establishing space archaeology.

 No comments: